‘It was very scary’: Firefighters called to blaze at Whanganui hotel

 The fire was reported at 5.52pm on Sunday and four fire appliances were sent to the scene.

+“All staff and approximately 20 guests were evacuated and have been relocated to various motels around town.
+We are grateful for the motels assisting the hotel in this emergency.”

+“Management are working through all of the issues in this difficult time.”

-Jess Hayward lives in permanent accommodation on the site and said she was alerted to the fire when she heard people yelling outside.
+Witness Jess Hayward said she was alerted to the fire when she heard people yelling outside.

 “I could hear people yelling ‘fire, fire’, so I jumped up and ran outside.
 People were yelling ‘fire, fire over at Pak‘nSave’,” she said.